DANCE - FINE ARTS - MUSIC - THEATER - WRITING

 COVID NEWS

-My own plan remains unchanged, especially since our precautions have waned and the current JN.1 variant dodges all but the most up-to-date immunity.
-I got the COVID and Flu shots, and the boosters, and I still take precautions because neither vaccine nor "natural immunity" is 100% foolproof.
+My own plan remains unchanged, especially since our precautions have waned and the current variants dodge all but the most up-to-date immunity.
+I got the COVID, Flu, and RSV shots, and the boosters, and I still take precautions because neither vaccine nor "natural immunity" is 100% foolproof.
 I wash my hands.
 I double mask with a genuine N95 mask (not a bandana and not a "chin strap") plus a surgical mask everywhere I can't control the airflow.
 It isn't much of a burden and it mostly protects me from all the people without masks I see in stores and concerts.

 ON STAGE LIVE